lyes-sefiane/lyes-sefiane/README.md

 ### Hi there 👋 !  ![](https://komarev.com/ghpvc/?username=lyes-s&color=green)

-I'm Lyes Sefiane (from Ottawa, Ontario, Canada).
+I'm Lyes Sefiane from Canada (Ottawa, Ontario).
 Yup 😁, The One & Only One 👆.

 Do not hesitate to reach out to me or connect with me in [LinkedIn](https://ca.linkedin.com/in/lyes-sefiane).